-Why choose Shopify for your e-commerce business in 2026?
+Why choose Shopify for your e-commerce in 2026?

-This page explains why you should choose Shopify, when it's an excellent decision, and when you should be more cautious.
-The goal is to help you decide based on concrete criteria, not a marketing list.
+This page explains why choose Shopify, when it's an excellent decision, and when caution is needed.
+The goal: to help you decide with concrete criteria, not a marketing list.

-◎ 1) Shopify: a platform designed for selling (not just "building a website")
+◎ 1) Shopify: a platform designed to sell (not just "build a website")

-The strength of Shopify is simple: the tool is designed to operate e-commerce on a daily basis (products, orders, payments, delivery, promotions, analytics), without having to maintain a complex technical stack.
+Shopify's main strength is simple: the tool is designed to operate an e-commerce business daily (products, orders, payments, shipping, promotions, analytics) without having to maintain a complex technical stack.

-- • Accessible back office (even if you are not tech-savvy)
+• • Accessible back-office (even if you're not technical)

-- • Checkout recognized for its performance (conversion)
+• • Checkout known for its performance (conversion)

-- • Application ecosystem to quickly fulfill requirements
+• • App ecosystem to quickly meet needs

-- • Managed hosting and updates, meaning less "invisible" technical debt
+• • Hosting and updates managed, thus less "invisible" technical debt

 ◎ 2) Reliability, security, speed: Shopify removes some of the technical risk